peacey/split-vpn/README.md

     * If you don't want to delete the kill switch and leak your real IP, re-run the run script or command to bring the VPN back up again.

-    * If you want to delete the kill switch so your forced clients can access your normal Internet again, run the following command (replace tun0 with the device you defined in the config file) after changing to the directory with the vpn.conf file.
-This command applies to OpenVPN and WireGuard.
+    * If you want to delete the kill switch so your forced clients can access your normal Internet again, change to the directory with the vpn.conf file and run the following command (replace tun0 with the device you defined in the config file).
+This command applies to all VPN types (OpenVPN, WireGuard, OpenConnect, Nexthop).

         ```sh
         cd /mnt/data/split-vpn/openvpn/nordvpn